 - Understand that addiction is a brain disease.
-Just like you wouldn’t expect someone with cancer to be able to heal herself without the help of a doctor, the right treatment, and support from family and friends, you can’t expect your friend to heal herself.
+Just like you wouldn’t expect someone with cancer to be able to heal herself without a doctor's help, the right treatment, and support from family and friends, you can’t expect your friend to heal herself.

-- Know that it is never easy for anyone to admit that they have a drug problem.
-You will need to be patient—and not give up easily.
+- Know that it's never easy for anyone to admit that they have a drug problem.
+You’ll need to be patient—and not give up easily.

 What To Say:

 - Just telling your friend that you’re concerned can be a big help.
-Your friend may not want to talk about it, and the effects that drugs have on the brain may keep him or her from “hearing” you or acting on your advice.
+Your friend may not want to talk about it, and the effects of drugs on the brain may keep him from “hearing” you or acting on your advice.

 - Assure your friend you are there for her and that she is not alone.
 People with drug problems often have gotten in with the wrong crowd—and they don’t want to turn away from these so-called friends for fear of being alone.

-- Suggest that he or she speak to a trusted adult who will keep it confidential.
+- Suggest that he speak to a trusted adult who will keep it confidential.
 Maybe there’s a family friend who could help.

 - Turn to a professional for immediate help if the problem looks to be too big for you to handle alone, or if you’re worried your friend may have suicidal thoughts that she could act on.

 - Use SAMHSA’s Substance Abuse Treatment Facility Locator or call 1–800–662–HELP to tap into a support network where you can find immediate and confidential help 24/7.
-They will also be able to direct you to local treatment options.
+They'can also direct you to local treatment options.